microsoft/vscode-docs/docs/languages/javascript.md

 **Q: Can I debug minified/uglified JavaScript?**

 **A:** Yes, you can.
-You can see this working using JavaScript source maps in the Node.js section of the [Debugging](/docs/editor/debugging.md#node-debugging) topic.
+You can see this working using JavaScript source maps in the [Node.js Debugging](/docs/editor/node-debugging.md) topic.

 **Q: How do I disable Syntax Validation when using non ES6 constructs?**